You might have problems using Safari browser. We suggest you use Chrome.

-It has been explained to us by a techie that problems can occur when you are not using Google’s Chrome browser.
+It has been explained to us by a techie that problems can occur when you are not using the Chrome browser.
 Checking up brought me to this information dd.
-January 2019.
-I was shocked to see that Google Chrome is used by 62.9% of global web users (source: W3Counter)!
+January 2019: Chrome is used by 62.9% of global web users (source: W3Counter)!
 Safari comes in second at 14.3%!

 So our advice is to switch over to Chrome.

-This issue is a follow-on of the browser one.
+This issue is a follow-on of the browser one above.

 Chrome has 2 “Cookies” settings– one is the general one, the other is for 3rd parties.
 As PET uses a licensed calculator by Carbon Footprint Ltd (UK), when you press “Calculate and Add to footprint,” the “enable cookies” message could be activated if you’re using another browser.

 What to do?
 Make sure you’re using Chrome.
 If you then open your computer’s “Settings” and type “cookies” into the search box, you should see all the cookie-settings highlighted.
 Check that they’re all “on.”